freeCodeCamp/freeCodeCamp/curriculum/challenges/english/25-front-end-development/quiz-css-positioning/66ed8ffcf45ce3ece4053eb5.md

 #### --text--

-What would happen if an element had z-index: -1?
+What would happen if an element had `z-index: -1`?

 #### --distractors--